‘I’ve been a research supervisor for 35 years and I’m still learning’

 Try to involve yourself in the planning processes for bidding for these initiatives.
 It will give you a strong understanding of, and possibly a chance to influence, how research streams or training requirements are identified.
 I found this when I was involved in planning an Economic and Social Research Council-funded doctoral training programme and later, in a successful bid for a five-year Leverhulme-funded doctoral programme.
 When these bids succeed, they more than pay dividends in enabling more funding of PhD students, increasing your chance of supervising strong students and building a mutually supportive postgraduate researcher community.

 Kimberly Hutchings is professor of politics and international relations at Queen Mary, University of London.
-She has been shortlisted in the Outstanding Research Supervisor of the Year category in the 2024 Times Higher Education Awards.
+She was shortlisted in the Outstanding Research Supervisor of the Year category in the 2024 Times Higher Education Awards.
 A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.